alelavelli/rust-fullstack-web-application/README.md

 The backend entry point, `main.rs`, configures basic services and starts the `axum` application to listen for requests from the clients:

 1. The `EnvironmentService` and the `MongoDBDatabaseService` objects are created to form the `AppState` that will be shared among the rest of the application.
-2. Logging is setup initializing `tracing_subcriber`.
+2. Logging is setup initializing `tracing_subscriber`.
 3. A `TcpListener` is created to listen on the specified port
 4. The application `Router` is built and then served by the listener